rpy2/rpy2/doc/source/rinterface.rst

    .. method:: do_slot_assign(name, value)

-      Assign value to the slot with the given name
+      Assign value to the slot with the given name, creating the slot whenver not already existing.

       :param name: string
       :param value: instance of :class:`Sexp`